 From John: 7: 24: Stop judging by mere appearances, but instead judge correctly.”
 Meaning Christians can righteously judge when someone is putting their soul at risk.
 Read: John 8:7 (KJV) If Jesus were the person asked to judge those whom we accuse, He would say to us, “He that is without sin among you, let him be the first to throw a stone at her.”

 Malcom Forbes said, “You can easily judge the character of others by how well they treat those who do nothing to them or for them.”
 It would be great to be able to say I do not judge others.
 However, why fool ourselves, how much time do we spend judging others?
 The time spent judging other are countless.
 We judge others in numerous ways, but the main three ways are through their action, their appearance, and their words.

 Avoid being judgmental

 Judging others is something that we all should strive to overcome by reducing the judgmental behaviors.
-We can turn passing judgment into a valuable lesson and a gift as a result of taking the time to take a look into the mirror when we think of judging others.
-When we take a look in the mirror, we are making sure, we do not have the same reflection of the person we are judging.
-Also, we are working on our own reflection as that will assist us to avoid being judgmental plus that will make the person you are attempting to judge a teacher and a wonderful blessing to you so —there’d be nothing to judge.
+We can turn passing judgment into a valuable lesson and a gift as a result of taking the time to take a look in the mirror when we think of judging others.
+When we take a look in the mirror, we are making sure; we do not have the same reflection of the person we are judging.
+Also, we are working on our own thought as that will assist us to avoid being judgmental, plus that will make the person you are attempting to judge a teacher and a wonderful blessing to you so —there’d be nothing to judge.